 Difference Between Synchronous and Asynchronous Counter

 The output of one iteration becomes the clock input of the next, and so on.
 Thus, the asynchronous counter’s timing signal is slowed down as it goes through each flip-flop.
 Thus, there is a lag in the signal’s ability to spread.

 In an asynchronous counter, pulses at the flip-clock flop’s input nonetheless trigger a state transition even if there is no clock or synchronization source for the pulses.
-The first flip-flop is timed by an external clock signal, while the others are clocked by their outputs.
+An external clock signal times the first flip-flop while the others are clocked by their outputs.

+Difference Between Synchronous and Asynchronous Counter